-But, as their fourth album arrived in April 1989, the brass ring of global stardom seemed at last within their reach.
+But as their fourth album arrived in April 1989, the brass ring of global stardom seemed at last within their reach.
 Vocalist Ian Astbury, guitarist Billy Duffy and bassist Jamie Stewart weren’t about to chase their muse down another exotic rabbit hole.
-Instead, they chose a more predictable course for once, and set out to polish and enhance the promising commercial formula of Electric with a view of elevating their anthemic songs to truly arena-packing dimensions.
+Instead, they chose a more predictable course, and set out to polish and enhance the promising commercial formula of Electric with a view of elevating their anthemic songs to truly arena-packing dimensions.

 To accomplish this goal they recruited a rising star producer named Bob Rock, who’d cut his teeth engineering mega-platinum smashes (Bon Jovi’s Slippery When Wet, Aerosmith’s Permanent Vacation) under Bruce Fairbairn and knew just how to infuse promising new Cult creations like "Sun King," "Sweet Soul Sister," "Soul Asylum" and the persistently flower-powered "Wake Up Time for Freedom" with grandiose, big-screen ambitions.

 Among the other songs finished for Sonic Temple, fans also had their pick of both punchy, Duffy-driven rockers like "New York City" and "Automatic Blues" and remnant samples of Astbury’s spiritual, Native American fetish, like "American Horse" and "Soldier Blue."
 But it was the all-important singles, "Fire Woman," which bulldozed up the charts in numerous countries, and "Edie (Ciao Baby)" – its sensitive acoustic follow-up famously inspired by Warhol superstar Edie Sedgwick – that solidified the Cult’s mainstream arrival, both in America and abroad.
 Sonic Temple hit No. 10 on the Billboard 200, the highest-charting position ever for a Cult album.